Why Creative Practices aren’t just an "Add-on" for Therapists

 Aboriginal and Torres Strait Islander peoples in Australia, and many indigenous peoples around the world, have experienced the oppression of language, ceremony, dance, and creative practice as a sustained colonial project.

 The Aboriginal and Torres Strait Islander Social and Emotional Wellbeing (SEWB) framework, developed by and for Aboriginal and Torres Strait Islander communities and validated through the voices of community members, has always understood connection to culture, ceremony, and creative practice as foundational to health and wellbeing.
-Here is the full citation if you would like to read it (or haven’t come across this previously), which I highly recommend doing:
+Here is the full citation if you would like to read it (and haven’t previously come across it), which I highly recommend doing:

 Gee, G., Dudgeon, P., Schultz, C., Hart, A., & Kelly, K. (2014).
 Aboriginal and Torres Strait Islander social and emotional wellbeing.
 In P. Dudgeon, H. Milroy, & R. Walker (Eds.), Working Together: Aboriginal and Torres Strait Islander Mental Health and Wellbeing Principles and Practice (2nd ed., pp. 55–68).
 Canberra: Commonwealth Government of Australia.

 This is the most comprehensive framework for holistic wellbeing available.
 It says what Western psychology is only beginning to approximate.
-Writers and thinkers, including Pat Dudgeon and her colleagues, have articulated this with depth and rigour that deserves direct engagement.
 The SEWB model does not position creativity as a contributor to wellbeing.
 It understands creative and ceremonial practices as a foundational domain of health itself, inseparable from connection to Country, community, and culture.

-When helping professionals say, "I don't have time for creativity"
+When we say, "I don't have time for creativity"

 If we understand creative expression as a means of survival, we recognise it as essential.
 Something that becomes more important when conditions are harsh.
 Something we prioritise when resources are scarce.
-We practise what keeps us whole and connected while we're fighting for safety.
+We practise what keeps us whole and connected while we're enduring unspeakable conditions and fighting for safety.

 Bringing creativity back into our work